Fiction – paperback; Canongate; 256 pages; 2006.

 John Egan is unusually tall for an 11-year-old and his voice has already broken.
-He is obsessed by the Guinness Book of Records and has a ‘gift’ for detecting lies.
+He is obsessed with the Guinness Book of Records and has a “gift” for detecting lies.

-But as much as I admired this book, especially it’s powerful, oh-my-goodness climax, I couldn’t shake the feeling that I’d read this type of story before: poor Irish boy growing up in difficult circumstances who doesn’t understand the own violence within him.
+But as much as I admired this book, especially its powerful, oh-my-goodness climax, I couldn’t shake the feeling that I’d read this type of story before: poor Irish boy growing up in difficult circumstances who doesn’t understand his own violence within him.
 (Patrick McCabe’s brilliant The Butcher Boy and Roddy Doyle’s Booker-winning Paddy Clarke Ha Ha Ha come to mind.)

 I also found it slightly odd that John’s emerging sexuality is mentioned in only the vaguest of terms.
 Surely a boy of that age would be troubled by the changes to his body and want some form of reassurance?
 But when he’s taken to the doctor in an attempt to have someone explain puberty to him he fails to comprehend what they are talking about.
 But this is just a minor cavil.

 On the whole, Carry Me Down, which was longlisted for the 2006 Booker Prize, is a confident, understated novel brimming with tension, madness and dark humour.

 ‘Carry Me Down’ by M.J.
 Hyland, first published in 2006, is listed in Peter Boxall’s 1001 Books You Must Read Before You Die, where it is described as a novel about “emotional development”, one that is preoccupied with the “rather grand theme of truth”.

 2 thoughts on “‘Carry Me Down’ by M.J.
 Hyland”